raafay-s/Austin-Housing-Price-Prediction/README.md

 These figures highlight the diversity of the Austin housing market, with the majority of properties clustered between approximately $300,000 and $550,000.
 The relatively high standard deviation reflects a significant spread in house prices, indicating the challenge of modeling such a dynamic and variable market.
 ## Model Architecture:
 This project uses a **Random Forest Regressor**, a powerful  learning method based on decision trees.
 Random Forest builds multiple decision trees and averages their predictions to produce a more stable and accurate output.
-It’s particularly effective for real-world data with non-linear relationships and noisy variables — making it a strong fit for modeling complex housing markets like Austin.
+It’s particularly effective for real-world data with non-linear relationships and noisy variables, making it a strong fit for modeling complex housing markets like Austin.

 The model was implemented using scikit-learn with the following hyperparameters:
 - **n_estimators** = 300: Builds 300 trees in the forest to increase stability and reduce variance.